c4pt000/the_known_universe_as_a_digital_model/README.md

 I continued to figure my mathematical model based off of 6371 kilometers of earth's diameter where the actual earth is a guesstimated physical mass of 6 septillion kilo grams

+where that would be physical matter that encompasses spatial (space)

+then figuring the closest physical star to earth is 90 million miles or 180 million miles on average as the earth orbits 180 millions miles completey around the sun

 ```
 5.97×10^24 kg (kilograms) mass of earth